rjha100/Internship/php-task/README.md

 # Student Management System

-A PHP + MySQL web application for managing students, courses, and enrollments.
+A PHP + MySQL web application for managing students, courses, and enrollments with multi-role support (Student, Professor, Admin).

+## Features

+- **Multi-Role Authentication**: Student, Professor, and Admin roles with role-specific dashboards
+- **Course Management**: Full CRUD operations for courses (Admin)
+- **Enrollment System**: Students can browse and enroll in courses
+- **Professor Assignments**: Admins can assign professors to courses
+- **User Management**: Admin can manage all users with role filtering
+- **Mobile Responsive**: Fully responsive design with expandable table rows for mobile
+- **Modern UI**: Catppuccin-inspired purple gradient theme with Inter font

 ## Setup Instructions